ln-markets/docs.lnmarkets.com/src/faq/trading_futures.md

 The initial margin is the amount in sats to deposit in collateral to open a position.

-The initial margin is equal to a margin plus a maintenance margin, which is the minimum amount to keep your position open (it includes opening and closing fees).
+The initial margin is equal to a margin plus a maintenance margin, which is the minimum amount to keep your position open (it includes closing fees).

 ## What is the maintenance margin?